Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Introduction

 The performance and efficiency of MG methods may degenerate when the physical and geometric properties of the problems become more and more complicated.
-Generally speaking, if the convergence factor of the two-grid method is too large, the fast convergence property of the MG methods, which is expected to be independent of the levels, can not be guaranteed with standard V- and even W-cycles.
-A multilevel cycle, which uses the best polynomial approximation of degree $n$ to define the coarse level solver, was originally introduced in \cite{Axelsson.O;Vassilevski.P1989a,Axelsson.O;Vassilevski.P1990,Vassilevski.P1992b} and applied to the hierarchical basis MG method.
-This cycle, which usually is referred to as the algebraic multilevel iteration (AMLI) cycle, is designed to provide optimal condition number, if the degree $n$ of the polynomial is sufficiently large, under the assumption that the V-cycle MG methods have bounded condition number that only depends on the difference of levels.
-This assumption (on the bounded level length V-cycle convergence) is feasible for certain second order elliptic PDEs without additional assumptions on PDE regularity.
+Generally speaking, if the convergence factor of the two-grid method is too large, the fast convergence of the MG methods, which is expected to be independent of the levels, cannot be guaranteed with either the standard V-cycle or even with the standard W-cycle.
+The multilevel cycle, which uses the best polynomial approximation of degree $n$ to define the coarse-level solver, was originally introduced in \cite{Axelsson.O;Vassilevski.P1989a,Axelsson.O;Vassilevski.P1990,Vassilevski.P1992b} and applied to the hierarchical basis MG method.
+This cycle, usually referred to as the algebraic multilevel iteration (AMLI) cycle, is designed to provide an optimal condition number, if the degree $n$ of the polynomial is sufficiently large, under the assumption that the V-cycle MG method has bounded condition number that depends entirely on the difference of levels.
+This assumption (on the bounded level length V-cycle convergence) is feasible for certain second-order elliptic PDEs without additional assumptions in regard to PDE regularity.